-Job outlook Public Works Maintenance Equipment Operators Supervisor in Ontario
+Job prospects Public Works Maintenance Equipment Operators Supervisor in Ontario

 Job opportunities for Contractors and supervisors, heavy equipment operator crews (NOC 7302) are good in Ontario over the next 3 years.
-This job outlook is also applicable to people working as a public works maintenance equipment operators supervisor.
+These job prospects are also applicable to people working as a public works maintenance equipment operators supervisor.

 Job opportunities in Ontario